Overview of the Department

 Criteria Candidates for Distinction will prepare a substantial piece of original academic work that is beyond normal classroom assignments.
 Types of projects may include a scholarly paper, artistic endeavor, or musical composition.
 The work may originate in summer research projects, independent study/research, the Environmental Studies experiential component, or directed undergraduate research groups if the student has a part of the project that is their own.
 A public presentation in the form of a poster presentation, talk, or exhibit of the project is expected.
 If the candidate is being considered for Distinction in more than one department, they must have a separate project for each department.

-Timetable Seniors applying for distinction will inform the chair of the Environmental Studies Department, in writing, by November 15 and select a faculty adviser from the Environmental Studies faculty.
+Timetable Seniors applying for distinction will inform the chair of the Environmental Studies Department, in writing, by November 15 and select a faculty advisor from the Environmental Studies faculty.
 The faculty advisor will work with the student on the presentation of the project documentation/distinction application due to the Distinction Committee by April 7.
 The Chair will notify candidates of the decision in writing by early May. (revised & adopted by EnvSt 17 Apr 2014)

 INTENDED LEARNING OUTCOMES